jbehave/jbehave-tutorial/README.md

 # Running your tests on the cloud

-You can run your Jbehave tests on BrowserStack infrastructure:
-Please follow the [example](https://github.com/browserstack/jbehave-browserstack) here.
+To run your tests on the BrowserStack infrastructure, follow the [example](https://github.com/browserstack/jbehave-browserstack) here.

 # License